codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ---
 title: "Build webhook consumers to subscribe to events"
 sidebar_label: "Consume webhooks"
-description: "Create new webhook consumers and manage existing ones to receive webhooks using the Portal or the API"
+description: "Configure new webhook consumers in Codat and manage existing configuration to receive webhook events"
 ---

 import Tabs from "@theme/Tabs";